ministryofjustice/accelerated_claims/README.md

 * staging
 * production

 By default, the tests will run headlessly.

-If you want to watch your tests run on your desktop, append `browser=[chrome|firefox|safari]` to the command, like `rake spec:features env=production browser=chrome`
+If you want to watch your tests run on your desktop, append `browser=[chrome|firefox]` to the command, like `rake spec:features env=production browser=chrome`

+To run tests with browser=chrome, [download chromedriver](http://chromedriver.storage.googleapis.com/index.html) we've tested locally with version 2.9.
+Uncompress download and put chromedriver executable in your path, e.g. cp chromedriver /usr/local/bin chmod a+x chromedriver

 ## Production deployment